3 Self-Driving Car Stocks with Great Charts - Cabot Wealth Network

 Self-Driving Car Stock #1: Tesla (TSLA)

 Inventors of the luxury electric car for long-distance driving, Tesla is also leading the charge in autonomous driving.
-A month ago, however, Tesla stock might not have made this list.
-Shares of TSLA got hit hard by the second leg of the stock market correction, in March, plummeting from 345 to 252 in just a couple of weeks.
-Now at 289, the stock hasn’t recovered all its losses from the correction, but is on the cusp of pushing back above its 50-day moving average (296).
-Despite some ups and downs over the last few months, TSLA stock is still up nearly 32% in the last two years.
+A year or so ago, however, Tesla stock might not have made this list, as shares of TSLA had a very rough first five months of 2019.
+Many Wall Street pundits were declaring its demise.

+Boy were they wrong!
+Just look at what’s happened in the last 12 months.

-There are a lot of reasons to like Tesla’s long-term potential.
-And its semi-autonomous driving system, Autopilot—which could soon allow drivers to literally fall asleep at the wheel while “driving” their cars, according to CEO Elon Musk—is among those reasons.
+That would be a 790% gain – and that includes a 60% nosedive in February and March in the midst of the coronavirus crash.
+It bottomed on March 18; since then, no stock has been hotter.
+And its semi-autonomous driving system, Autopilot—which could soon allow drivers to literally fall asleep at the wheel while “driving” their cars, according to CEO Elon Musk—is among the many reasons why.
 It may take longer than Musk expected, but eventually, Tesla will be a big part of the self-driving-car story.

 Self-Driving Car Stock #2: Nvidia (NVDA)

 Nvidia is best known for the chips it makes for the gaming industry and cryptocurrency.
 But it also makes system-on-a-chip (SoC) units for the automotive market.
 Its autonomous driving revenues were down 15% in 2017 as the company transitioned from infotainment system chips in self-driving cars to artificial intelligence cockpit systems.
-But the company expects huge growth in its driverless car wing in 2019 and 2020, when not only automakers but also ride-hailing companies like Uber debut cars or capabilities that use Nvidia’s chips.
+But the company expects huge growth in its driverless car wing in 2020, when not only automakers but also ride-hailing companies like Uber debut cars or capabilities that use Nvidia’s chips.

+As for the stock, it’s trending quite well, up 144% in the last year, and been tightening for most of November, perhaps poised for another break higher:

 Self-Driving Car Stock #3: Aptiv (APTV)

-Spun off from Delphi Automotive late last year, Aptiv develops hardware and software designed specifically for driverless car technologies.
-Its Centralized Sensing Localization Planning (CSLP) platform gives cars semi-autonomous capabilities by using cameras and other artificial intelligence; its products are due to hit the market next year, thanks to partnerships with Intel (INTC), Mobileye and Lyft.
+Spun off from Delphi Automotive in late 2017, Aptiv develops hardware and software designed specifically for driverless car technologies.
+Its Centralized Sensing Localization Planning (CSLP) platform gives cars semi-autonomous capabilities by using cameras and other artificial intelligence; earlier this year, the company unveiled its new Smart Vehicle Architecture (SVA), a cloud-based setup that makes driverless vehicles easier to assemble.

-To prime the self-driving pump, so to speak, earlier this month the company announced plans to launch 30 autonomous vehicles in Las Vegas on the Lyft app.
-The company said the resulting data “will allow us to further refine our autonomous driving capabilities and strengthen our portfolio of industry-leading active safety solutions.”

-As for the stock, it’s up 16% this year and gapped up from 84 to 96 earlier this month after a solid first-quarter earnings beat.
+As for the stock, after seriously stubbing its toe in February and March, it’s been trending upward ever since, up more than 25% year to date, and trading well above its 50- and 200-day moving averages.

+You could nibble here or or on the next dip.
+Regardless of when you buy, APTV is undoubtedly a pure play on the self-driving car industry with a solid long-term trajectory.

 Bottom Line

-All three of these self-driving car stocks are trending in the right direction.
-But thanks to the immense potential of the driverless car industry, the recent gains could pale in comparison to the future returns.
+The long- and short-term patterns in all three of these self-driving car stocks are up.
+But thanks to the immense potential of the driverless car industry, the recent gains could pale in comparison to their returns over the next five to 10 years.

 Financial News, Stock Tips, and Investing How-Tos